tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 ### Type application

 We could also have type application as part of the underlying type syntax.
-The interest is in allowing it to capture type variables, as in `singleton_maybe: forall a b.
+The benefit in allowing it would be to capture type variables, as in `singleton_maybe: forall a b.
 Nullable a -> Nullable (List a)`.
 We can even imagine the typechecker being able to evaluate function application, to be able to do something like:

 ```
 let Pair = fun a b => {fst: a, snd: b} in